operand/agency/README.md

 /list_files to:Host.DemoSpace directory_path:/app
 ```

-This will send the `list_files` action to the `Host` operator who will (after
+This will send the `list_files` action to the `Host` agent who will (after being
-being granted permission) return the results back to `"Dan.WebApp.DemoSpace"`
+granted permission) return the results back to `"Dan.WebApp.DemoSpace"`
 rendering it to the web user interface.

 Note the use of the fully qualified `id` of `Host.DemoSpace` used with the `to:`